WHAT IS DERMATITIS?

 Exceptional help is offered by products containing hyaluronic acid, which can bind with up to thousand times the amount of water as its molecular mass and therefore ensures substantial moisturising of the skin.
 Products containing extracts of Aloe vera are also the right choice for maintaining moisture in the skin and for more skin elasticity.
 At the same time, they soothe the skin, cool it and heal the injuries on the epidermis.
 Products that offer oxygen supply (oxygenation), e.g. products with active oxygen compounds, which help the skin to regenerate quicker, are also recommended.

 The best choice are therefore products that hydrate (moisturise), clean, oxygenate, and regenerate the skin.

 We should not forget the appropriate diet with plenty of essential fatty acids (fish, nuts, seeds, avocado etc.) that are important for the formation of the cell membrane.

-Active oxygen compounds in combination with ionised silver, hyaluronic acid and Aloe vera are the right solution for moisturising and alleviating itching, red and dry skin.
-OXILVER Skin solution or gel ensure the regeneration and oxygen supply, they have a mild antiseptic effect and they oxygenate, nourish and clean the affected area.
-Hyaluronic acid and Aloe vera contribute to intense moisturising, bigger elasticity and smoothness of the skin.
+Active oxygen compounds in combination with ionised silver, hyaluronic acid and Aloe vera are the right choice to moisturize and soothe dry, corneous and itchy skin.
+Solution and Gel ensure regeneration and supply the skin with oxygen, they have a mild antiseptic effect and they oxygenate, nourish and clean the area of application.
+Hyaluronic acid and Aloe vera contribute to intensive moisturising, bigger elasticity, suppleness and smoothness of the skin.

-How to use: 2-3 times a day.
-OXILVER Skin solution in spray is used especially on bigger surfaces of the skin, whereas OXILVER gel is used on smaller or point-like surfaces of the skin (face etc).
-In case of extremely dry and irritated skin, it is recommended to apply a light skin-caring emulsion or drops of vegetable oil beforehand that ensure a proper protection and elasticity of the skin.
+2-3 times a day.
+OXILVER® Skin solution in spray is used especially on larger areas of the skin, meanwhile the OXILVER® Skin Gel is used on smaller or pointy areas (face…).
+In case of extremely dry, irritated skin, it is recommended to apply a light care emulsion or a drop of vegetable oil beforehand, which will provide the skin with adequate protection and elasticity.